 - Landlords who are having trouble navigating the court system during the pandemic can call the JusticeCorps Information Helpline to get free help with Electronic Filing (E-Filing) and Remote / Zoom Court Procedures by calling (872) 529-1093.
 The Illinois Supreme Court has its own resources for Electronic Filing (E-Filing) and Remote / Zoom Court Procedures, which are available at ILCourtHelp.gov or by calling/texting (833) 411-1121.

-- Cook County Landlords who successfully obtain eviction orders (sometimes called an “order of possession”) may need to complete a new "Verification of Non-Rental Assistance” and submit it to the Cook County Sheriff’s office before the Sheriff will schedule an eviction.
+- Cook County Landlords who successfully obtain eviction orders (sometimes called an “order of possession”) may need to complete a "Verification of Non-Rental Assistance” form and submit it to the Cook County Sheriff’s office before the Sheriff will schedule an eviction.
 Additional information on this Verification form is available here or through the Sheriff’s website.